pygobject/pycairo/doc/reference/mattributes.rst

 * *cairo.FORMAT_RGB24*: each pixel is a 32-bit quantity, with the upper 8 bits unused.
 Red, Green, and Blue are stored in the remaining 24 bits in that order.
 * *cairo.FORMAT_A8*: each pixel is a 8-bit quantity holding an alpha value.
 * *cairo.FORMAT_A1*: each pixel is a 1-bit quantity holding an alpha value.
 Pixels are packed together into 32-bit quantities.
 The ordering of the bits matches the endianess of the platform.
 On a big-endian machine, the first pixel is in the uppermost bit, on a little-endian machine the first pixel is in the least-significant bit.
 * *cairo.FORMAT_RGB16_565*: This format value is deprecated.
-It has never been properly implemented in cairo and should not be used by applications. (since 1.2)
+It has never been properly implemented in cairo and should not be used by applications.
+   .. versionadded:: 1.2

  These attributes are used to identify the memory format of image data.